Introduction: How to Play Marbles

 The game "Marbles" is often considered to be an antiquated, boring game, but, in reality, it is a fun game that has simply been forgotten by a technological generation.
-The goal of this instructable is to bring back old memories, and to help the new generation learn a new game.
+The goal of this instructable is to bring back old memories, and to help the new generation learn the marbles game.
 Enjoy!

 Step 1: What You'll Need